 |Accounting Policies [Abstract]|

 Fair Value Measurement

-In December 2019, the FASB issued ASU 2019-12, Simplifying the Accounting for Income Taxes, which eliminates certain exceptions within ASC 740, Income Taxes, and clarifies certain aspects of the current guidance to promote consistency among reporting entities.
+In December 2019, the FASB issued ASU 2019-12, Simplifying the Accounting for Income Taxes, which simplifies the accounting for income taxes, eliminates certain exceptions within ASC 740, Income Taxes, and clarifies certain aspects of the current guidance to promote consistency among reporting entities.
 ASU 2019-12 is effective for the Company for the fiscal year beginning after December 15, 2020.
 The Company is currently evaluating the impacts of the provisions of ASU 2019-12 on its condensed consolidated financial statements and disclosures.

 |Earnings Per Share||

 Basic earnings per share is calculated using the Company’s weighted-average outstanding common shares, including vested restricted shares.
 When the effects are not anti-dilutive, diluted earnings per share is calculated using the weighted-average outstanding common shares; the dilutive effect of convertible preferred stock, under the “if converted” method; and the treasury stock method with regard to warrants and stock options; all as determined under the treasury stock method.